Free LASIK Consultation!

 We do recommend, however, that you check with your insurance carrier or Human Resources department, as there are some contracts that do cover the procedure, along with some union benefits packages and self-funded insurance plans that reimburse for laser vision correction.

-If your benefits provider will not cover the surgery in full or part, there are financing options available.
-Link here for more information.
+If your benefits provider will not cover the surgery in full or part, see above for our financing options available.

 Tax Deductible